 The usual Scenes of Bangkok’s residential Neighbourhood with Tuk-tuks

 Trains in Thailand are budget-friendly, but with 1400+ islands, train options are limited.
 We rode from Ayutthaya to Phitsanulok; comfy journey, stinky toilets.
 Opt for AC coaches in summers and book early; locals use these trains a lot.
-Try 12Go Asia for easier train bookings in Thailand.
+Use 12Go Asia for easier train bookings in Thailand.

 Numerous railway tracks at Bangkok Railway Station, with a few trains stationed and the silhouette of Bangkok's skyscrapers in the background.